-An ObjectSet is a group of objects derived from a specific source image and saved together in a special file format (.aso or .tks).
+An ObjectSet is a group of objects derived from a specific source image and saved together in a special file format called AphelionSerialObjects (.aso).
 This file includes the spatial attribute(s) (i.e., the spatial representation) and the numeric attributes (measurements available as scalars or vectors) for each object.
-These data are structured as a database.
 Numeric attributes are displayed in a grid in Aphelion.
 Each row corresponds to a specific object in the ObjectSet and each column contains the measurement values for a specific attribute of the objects in the ObjectSet.
 Deleting a row in the grid results automatically in the deletion of all data (including the spatial attribute) associated with the corresponding object.
 Using the Object Editing Task to add an object to an ObjectSet results in also adding a new row in the grid for the corresponding ObjectSet.